Family Business Peer Groups

-Peer Advisory Groups meet to discuss family business subjects of mutual interest.
-Moderated by professional facilitators from the center, these confidential forums provide a committed group of peers with the goal of shared growth as owners.
+Family business peer groups meet to discuss subjects of mutual interest.
+Moderated by professional facilitators from the Center, these confidential forums act as a personal board of advisors, providing a committed group of peers with family business support and peer to peer learning.

-Peer groups are made up of 8-10 people.
-You will be assigned to a group based on your lifestage and your role within your business and/or family.
-Groups are responsible for defining their own learning goals and purpose.
+Family business peer groups are made up of 8-10 people.
+Participants are assigned to a group based on their lifestage and their role within their business and/or family.
+Each group is responsible for defining their own learning goals and purpose.
 They meet an average of 6 times each year for approximately 4-6 hours.
-Dates, times, and locations are ageed upon by the group.
+Dates, times, and locations are agreed upon by group members.
 As a rule, family members and competitors are never grouped together.

-Upon joining a group, you will be asked to make a minimum two-year committment.
-Beyond this, you will be expected to participate in the co-creation of content (topics, ideas, concepts, etc.); remain open, honest and willing to share; and hold yourself and others accoutable to the group’s agreed upon meeting schedule.
+Upon joining a family business peer group, participants will be asked to make a minimum two-year commitment.
+Beyond this, they will be expected to participate in the co-creation of content (topics, ideas, concepts, etc.); remain open, honest and willing to share; and hold themselves and others accountable to the group’s agreed upon meeting schedule.

-Each peer group is moderated by a professionaly trained and certified facilitator.
-Your facilitator’s primary role is to lead group meetings and hold you and your fellow peers accountable to each other.
-Your facilitator is also responsible for securing guest speakers, coordinating meeting logistics, and administering the group’s annual assessment survey.
-Lastly, you will meet one-on-one with your facilitor twice a year to dicuss your group experience.
+Each family business peer group is moderated by a professionally trained and certified facilitator.
+The facilitator’s primary role is to lead group meetings and hold group members accountable to each other.
+Facilitators are also responsible for securing guest speakers, coordinating meeting logistics, and administering the group’s annual assessment survey.
+Lastly, participants meet one-on-one with the facilitator twice a year to discuss their group experience.

-The Family Business Center oversees your facilitator as they serve your group; provides resources to your group such as reading materials, subject matter expert referrals, and best processes; compensates and offers continuing education to your facilitator; and offers administrative and structural support as needed.
+The Family Business Center 1) oversees the peer group facilitator as they serve their group, 2) provides resources to group members such as reading materials, subject matter expert referrals, and best processes, 3) compensates and offers continuing education to group facilitators, and 4) offers administrative and structural support as needed.